Candi Devine: Early career (1980–1985)

 Rummel made her debut in 1980, facing Ann Jeanette in Murfreesboro, Tennessee.
-She wrestled Diane Von Hoffman aka Moondog Fifi for 2 summers in Canada from 1983 to 1985.
+She wrestled Diane Von Hoffman aka Moondog Fifi for two summers in Canada from 1983 to 1985.
 Moon Dog Fifi defeated Devine for her belt in 1994 in Evansville, Indiana.

 Devine was badly injured in Memphis in 1985, when she and Amy Monroe collided head to head in a monkey-flip, fracturing her jaw and cheek; a lengthy recovery time and plastic surgery became needed to repair the damage and she briefly considered quitting wrestling.

 American Wrestling Association (1985–1990)

 Devine is best known for her time spent in the American Wrestling Association feuding with Sherri Martel.
 She held the AWA Women's Championship on four occasions.

 She won a battle royal to fill the vacated title in 1984.
 Devine competed at the AWA's SuperClash, WrestleRock '86, Battle by the Bay and War in the Windy City cards.
 She was recognized as champion several times during that time period, mostly being awarded the belt by default as the number one contender (a common practice of the AWA), and trading it with Martel.
 Her feud with Martel carried over to Wild West Wrestling.
 She even tagged with Fabulous Lance a.k.a.
 Lance Von Erich against Martel and Iceman King Parsons.

 She was very active in the AWA in late 1989 and throughout 1990 as part of the Team Challenge Series, wrestling in mixed tag team matches and in singles matches against Wendi Richter and Magnificent Mimi.
-She won the title the final time on December 6, 1989 when she defeated Judy Martin to determine the new Women's Champion after Richter vacated the belt.
+She won the title the final time on December 6, 1989, when she defeated Judy Martin to determine the new Women's Champion after Richter vacated the belt.

 Later career (1990–1998, 2005)

 She also spent time in the Ladies Professional Wrestling Association as "The Goddess".
 She competed in the Women's Pro Wrestling organization in the early 1990s.
 She also was a 4 times World Wrestling Council Woman's Champion in Puerto Rico.
 Also competed at Global Wrestling Federation, Smoky Mountain Wrestling, and the United States Wrestling Association.

 On June 9, 1991, Rockin' Robin defeated Devine to become the first UWF Women's Champion at UWF Beach Brawl, the company's first and only pay-per-view.
 Devine won the UWF Women's Championship in 1994 after she defeated Tina Moretti.
 She dropped the title to Miss Texas in December of that year.
-On March 25, 1995 she worked in a house show for the World Wrestling Federation losing to Alundra Blazye.
+On March 25, 1995, she worked in a house show for the World Wrestling Federation losing to Alundra Blayze.
 Also worked for IWA Mid-South, Music City Wrestling, and Heartland Wrestling Association.

 She retired from wrestling in 1998.
 Devine defeated Bambi on a USWO card on October 14, 2005.